candidhealth/regex-lint-gh-action/README.md

 Hello!

-This should cause an error as it contains the word hello which violates the test rule.
+This should cause an error as it contains the word hello which violates one of the test rules.
 See the last PR as an example of how the annotations appear.